scureq/LDAP-Query-Node/README.md

 An authentication node for ForgeRock's [Identity Platform][forgerock_platform] 6.5.0 and above.
 This node allows querying external LDAP server for additional user information.
 It is based on out of the box LDAP Decision Node.

+### Important note
+This is a "Community" node and should be used for demonstration purposes only.
+The code has not been tested at scale, edge cases nor passed standard ForgeRock QA process.

 ## Installation

 Copy the .jar file from the ../target directory into the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
 Restart the web container to pick up the new node.
 The node will then appear in the authentication trees components palette.